Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/Lab-Scenario-Preview/module-8.md

 In this lab, you will complete the following exercise:

-- Exercise 1: Deploy and test an Azure Firewall
+- Exercise 1: Deploy and test an Azure Firewall.

 ### Architecture Diagram